 Bellus Academy does not have on-campus dormitory housing.
-While the institution has no responsibility to find or assist students in finding housing, the following represents approximate rental fees for two-bedroom apartments in the general vicinity of the school's location in Manhattan, KS: \$813 per month (based on an average of prices of rental units available on apartments.com as of 10/2019).
+While the institution has no responsibility to find or assist students in finding housing, the following represents an approximate range of rental fees for apartments in the general vicinity of the school's location in Manhattan, KS: \$650 to \$1285 per month (based on an average of prices of rental units available on apartments.com as of 07/2024).